-Printed circuit boards are widely used by electrical engineers in a whole range of different products.
+Printed circuit boards are widely used by electrical engineers in a whole range of different products and applications.
 The first step in making a PCB is finding the best PCB design software which allows you to design a board’s layout – but which program is number one?

-That’s what we reveal in this guide, where we review several top PCB design software tools to help you find the right match – and we have specific recommendations based on your current needs.
+That’s what we reveal in this guide, where we review the top PCB design software tools out there to help you find the right match – and we have specific recommendations based on your current needs.

 Best PCB Design Software – Full Round-Up

-- CircuitMaker: Best Free PCB Design Software for Beginners & Windows
+- KiCad – Best Free PCB Design Software

 - Fusion 360/Eagle: Best Free PCB Design Software for Mac & Linux